 Dissolving a partnership

-Before you take steps to dissolve your partnership—general, limited, or limited liability—get state and federal income tax advice, and make sure you fully understand the financial ramifications of shutting down your business.
-If you are a partner in a general partnership, or are the general partner in a limited partnership, you may be responsible for some of your partnership’s debts even after dissolution.
-On the other hand, if your business still has assets after you have paid off all creditors, the government will view any dividends of the dissolution as income and tax them as such.
+Before you take steps to dissolve your partnership, whether general, limited, or limited liability, it’s critical to obtain state and federal income tax advice so you fully understand the financial ramifications of shutting down your business.
+If you are a partner in a general partnership, or are the general partner in a limited partnership, you may be responsible for business debts even after dissolution.
+Likewise, the government might treat any dividends of the dissolution as taxable income.

-Next, get an agreement to dissolve or terminate the partnership in writing, if you are a partner in a multi-member partnership where not all the partners are close family.
-The written dissolution agreement should include details about payment of final expenses, the timing of the assignment of assets, who gets what, when the partnership will cease activity, and when the partnership will notify the Arizona Corporation Commission.
+Next, draft a written agreement to dissolve or terminate the partnership.
+The agreement should include details about payment of final expenses, the timing of the assignment of assets, when the partnership will cease activity and when it will notify the Arizona Corporation Commission regarding the dissolution.

 Finally, pay off all creditors with remaining partnership assets before you file Articles of Dissolution with the Arizona Corporation Commission.
-Arizona law does not permit partnership members to make further payments to themselves and leave creditors out in the cold when dissolving a partnership.
+Arizona law does not permit partners to favor themselves over business creditors when dissolving a partnership.

 Dissolving a corporation

 If your corporation has not issued shares or commenced business, the majority of initial directors or incorporators may simply dissolve the corporation by filing Articles of Dissolution with the Arizona Corporation Commission.
 If the corporation has already commenced business, Arizona corporate dissolution becomes a bit more complex.